Shag rugs are a popular modern design trend, especially in America.

-There are two main types of wool shag rugs" "noodles" and "shaggy."
+There are two main types of wool shaggy rugs" "noodles" and "shaggy."

 The rugs displayed above and below are "noodle" rugs.
 Their thick wool fibers--in the shape of noodles--make an especially soft, luxurious rug, but their texture comes at a price.
 Soft fibers attract anything a feather duster can - dirt, dust, hair, and other particles that stick have probably made a home in your noodle rug.
 Not only do these rugs attract dirt, but it is especially difficult to get out because the tufts are loosely attached to the backing, which makes them easily pull out.

-The small shag rugs available at RugKnots are hand-knotted with 100% natural wool.
+The small wool shaggy 100% wool rugs sale available at RugKnots are hand-knotted with 100% natural wool.
 This type of shag rug is much easier to clean than the fluffier versions above because the knots are much closer together, which makes it more difficult for dirt and grime to slip through the cracks.

 This type of shag rug is more durable and easier to care for, but is sometimes more expensive than the traditional low-pile rug.
-RugKnots carries many types of hand tufted shag rugs in a reasonably smaller size, which makes the price lower on this type of luxury shag rug.
+RugKnots carries many types of hand tufted shaggy rugs for living room in a reasonably smaller size, which makes the price lower on this type of luxury shag rug.
 However, if you're getting a LARGE, high-quality shag rug, the price quickly adds up... (and makes it more difficult to clean).

 Leather shag rugs looking like crumpled up paper masquerading as a rug: